Rxgi/Rxgi/README.md

 <h3 align="center">A Computer Science Student From The UK! 🇬🇧</h3>

-- 🔭 I’m currently working on A Portfolio!
+- 🔭 I’m currently working on Advent-Of-Code-2025!

-- 🌱 I’m currently learning **Databases, Discrete Maths, Python**
+- 🌱 I’m currently learning **Python**

 - 👨‍💻 All of my projects are available at [reagandunning.com](https://reagandunning.com)